 We still had a way to walk to the next shelter, but the rain held off.
 Hilary had good night vision so she led and we kept a good pace when she suddenly stopped, looked right, and said ‘Is that the hut?’
 It was.
 We were dead tired, it was late, but we were under a roof – and the rain fell.

-SO today we drove to the east of the Bloukrans through the toll, then down the old road to the Forest Station, where we asked permission to travel into the forest plantation as no entry signs proliferate at the entry points.
-The process is simple – a self check-in of a from at the gate.
+So today we drove to the east of the Bloukrans through the toll, then down the old road to the Forest Station, where we asked permission to travel into the forest plantation as no entry signs proliferate at the entry points.
+The process is simple – a self check-in of a form at the gate.
 David drove us to a point on the bluff as near as possible to the river mouth, but it was not possible to walk through the thick fynbos scrub.
 So we decided to try on the east side, a longer more complex route, from the Coldstream logging camp.
 The no entry signs were up here, and no self check-in, so we were a little concerned.
-The tracks are for logging so are rough, but we eventually made it to the point where the emergency track to the river mouth starts.
+The tracks are for logging so are rough, but we eventually made it to the point where the emergency track to the river mouth starts, having past forestry people.
 I couldn’t wait to go down, but it is very steep, the steps are often almost vertical (logs pinned to the ground).
 The tide was coming in, the clouds were dark, just as they were so long ago.
 I was grateful as a hot sun would have made the climb out even tougher – I had to stop several times to recover.
 But there it was, the rocks and sand where we crossed, the deep tannin-stained water meeting the incoming sea.
-I spent 30 minutes before climbing out.
-There is now a board detain 3 possible crossing points dependant on the water level, though I would not have liked the other 2 that night either – they are not easy along the vertical cliff face on the west side.
+I spent 30 minutes on the beach before climbing out.
+There is now a board detailing three possible crossing points dependant on the water level, though I would not have liked the other two that night either – they are not easy along the vertical cliff face on the west side.

-We found a short way out to the highway, and stopped at the bridge across the Groot Rivier, where my stepmother leaned on the rail and I took a photo with the old 127 Brownie box camera.
+We found a short way out to the highway, and then to the old road bridge across the Groot Rivier, where my stepmother leaned on the rail and I took a photo with the old 127 Brownie box camera.
 The short walk into the forest is delightful – the only sound the birds and water.
 On the way out I met a couple celebrating their 50th wedding day, by travelling this area where they once lived.
 They too are Christian (Brethren in the past) and have similar fears for the future.
-Lunch at the cute Crags Farm, above Natures Valley, a return to near Storms River for the Big Tree (it is), and then another track to find a spot overlooking the Storms River Park Office and accommodation.
+Lunch at the cute Crags Farm, above Natures Valley, returning to the Big Tree (it is) near Storms River.
+We crossed the high Storms River bridge (bungee possible here) to another track to find the spot overlooking the Storms River Park Office and accommodation on the beach, from the west.
 (If I had looked at the maps I have, I would have seen it marked as ‘Look out’!
 We drove there from the town but found a shorter way back.
 The lookout offers a full view of the Park Office area, and a foot track leads down to it now.
 Several people came up while we were there.
-The wind was very strong from the east, standing on the platform.
-A crew were pinning a satellite dish to the ground in preparation for the Otter Trail Run within the next 2 weeks, and event that is now world renown.
-Apparently a cycle race through the forest is another popular event according to Mike the owner here at Andolemi.
+The east wind was very strong , standing on the platform.
+A crew were pinning a satellite dish to the ground in preparation for the Otter Trail Run within the next 2 weeks, an event that is now world renown.
+Apparently a cycle race through the forest is another popular event according to Mike the owner here at Andeloni.
 I cant imagine how tough these would be.